Can we estimate the distance to a vehicle with cameras only?

 If the relative position of the two cameras is known, it is possible to test whether two points correspond to the same 3D points because of the epipolar constraint.
 The epipolar constraint means that the projection of X on the right camera plane xR must be contained in the eR–xR epipolar line.

-Finally, it is important to note that epipolar constraints can be described algebraically by the fundamental matrix.
+Finally, it is essential to note that epipolar constraints can be described algebraically by the fundamental matrix.

-The method of Semi Global Block Matching is an intensity-based algorithm used to compute the dense disparity from a pair of rectified stereo images.
+The method of semi-global block matching is an intensity-based algorithm used to compute the dense disparity from a pair of two input images.
 It works by analyzing the similarity between pixels in multiple directions.

-If the results with the semi global block matching algorithm are not good enough for your use case, the next step is to implement a deep learning solution, but it takes more time to develop as it is more complexe.
-At the moment, it is a very active research area.
+If the results with the semi-global block matching algorithm are not good enough for your use case, the next step is to implement deep learning methods, but it takes more time to develop as it is more complex.
+Applying neural networks for depth estimation is a very active research area in computer vision.

 Closing Thought on Stereo Vision